leihs/leihs-procure/server/README.md

 ### Running tests locally

-1. run the server by `lein with-profile test run "run"`
+1. run the server by `lein with-profile run "run"`
 2. bundle exec rspec path-to-file

 You can also work with environmental variables instead of `profiles.clj` if prefered.
 If used both, the